ybanens/digital-tools/content/3-analysis.md

 {% capture text %}
 {% capture text %}**What's a development environment?**
 It's a set of tools that allow you to write, debug, build and run code.
-Soe development environments support a single language  or platform (like R), and some (like Visual Studio) support multiple languages and platforms.
+Some development environments support a single language  or platform (like R), and some (like Visual Studio) support multiple languages and platforms.
 {% endcapture %}
 {% include alert.md text=text color="info" %}